AI-Hypercomputer/gpu-recipes/inference/a3mega/deepseek-r1-671b/sglang-serving-gke/README.md

 ### Running the recipe on a cluster that does not use the default configuration.

-If you created your cluster using the [GKE environment setup guide](../../../../docs/configuring-environment-gke-a3-ultra.md), it is configured with default settings that include the names for networks and subnetworks used for communication between:
+If you created your cluster using the [GKE environment setup guide](../../../../docs/configuring-environment-gke-a3-mega.md), it is configured with default settings that include the names for networks and subnetworks used for communication between:

 - The host to external services.
 - GPU-to GPU communication.

 For clusters with this default configuration, the Helm chart can automatically generate the [required networking annotations in a Pod's metadata](https://cloud.google.com/ai-hypercomputer/docs/create/gke-ai-hypercompute-custom#configure-pod-manifests-rdma).
-Therefore, you can use the streamlined command to install the chart, as described in the the [Single A3 Ultra Node Benchmarking using FP8 Quantization](#single-a3-ultra-node-benchmarking-using-fp8-quantization) section.
+Therefore, you can use the streamlined command to install the chart, as described in the the [Multi node inference benchmark of DeepSeek R1 671B with SGLang on A3 Mega GKE Node Pool](#multi-node-inference-benchmark-of-deepseek-r1-671b-with-sglang-on-a3-mega-gke-node-pool) section.

 To configure the correct networking annotations for a cluster that uses non-default names for GKE Network resources, you must provide the names of the GKE Network resources in you cluster  when installing the chart.
 Use the following example command, remembering to replace the example values with the actual names of your cluster's GKE Network resources: